zulip/zulip-mobile/docs/howto/windows.md

     out how to do that, PRs welcome!  ...
 Better yet, find a way to make it happen automatically, like it does for other platforms.)

-17. Navigate up one level, back into the zulip-mobile folder, with `cd ..`.
+17. Back at the WSL prompt, navigate up one level, back into the zulip-mobile folder, with `cd ..`.
 (Unlike on Windows, the space after `cd` is required.)
 From here, run

     `react-native start`

-    When you see the message `Loading dependency graph, done.` open the Zulip app on your device and the final app setup will occur.
-When it has completed, you will see the Zulip login page.
+    When you see the message `Loading dependency graph, done.`, open the Zulip app on your device and the final app setup will occur.
+    When it has completed, you will see the Zulip app's initial screen.

 [chocolatey]: https://chocolatey.org/
 [getting-started]: https://facebook.github.io/react-native/docs/getting-started.html